yassinetb/yassinetb.github.io/_pages/internet-favourites.md

 <br />

 * [Something Left Unsaid - Lyle Mays Interview](https://www.lylemays.com/something-left-unsaid).
 This one really shook me for some reason, so much wisdom in it about his vision of the music industry and the process of creativity - of course, it can extend to so many different fields.
 I really went through a hardcore Lyle Mays phase - this was after I saw Pat Metheny's concerts in Montreux - I of course was completely mindblown, started digging and found out the extent of Myle's Genius.

 * [Universal Mind of Bill Evans](https://www.youtube.com/watch?v=QwXAqIaUahI&t=386s) This shook my world when I first saw this in my teens.
 It still leaves me inspired everytime I hear it.

+* [Could a Neuroscientist Understand a Microprocessor?](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005268).
+Easily one of my top 5 favourite papers of all time.
+The idea is so obvious yet so clever: could we use modern Neuroscience methodologies to understand a known "complex-distributed system": a microprocessor.
+Turns out that (rather unsurprisingly if you asked me) - modern Neuroscience techniques (connectomics, ablation studies etc...) are rather poor tools to get good insights into how a microprocess works.
+Surely they must better suited to understand the brain - a orders-of-magnitude more compelx system?
+Lol.

 * [You and Your Research - Richard Hamming](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html).
 Read this from a recommendation by Jimmy before the start of my PhD.
 Inspiring read that one should go back to very frequently while conductin research.